PowerPoint Designer improves your slides by automatically generating design ideas that you can choose from.

 You can open Designer any time by going to Design > Design Ideas.

-PowerPoint Designer notices when you write a bulleted list of "steps" on a slide, or a list of statements in which each one begins with a verb.
-In either case, Designer reacts by offering to turn your list into a SmartArt graphic.
+PowerPoint Designer notices when you write a timeline, a bulleted list of "steps" on a slide, or a list of statements in which each one begins with a verb.
+In each case, Designer reacts by offering to turn your list into a SmartArt graphic.
 (The video at the beginning of the article shows an example.)

 The Design Ideas pane opens and shows several graphical depictions for you to choose from.

 Click to select the one you want, or else close the window.
 If you select one of the ideas, your text is changed to a SmartArt graphic that you can continue to edit.

 If you want to revert to your original text-based list, select the entire SmartArt graphic, right-click it, and select Convert to Text.

 If there are no Design Ideas available for you, a few things might be the cause.
 First of all: